Thinking of Leaving the Bay Area? Be Aware of These Pitfalls

 - Stock options that vested while you lived in California

 - Double-trigger RSUs that vested while you lived in California based on the time-based criteria (1st trigger).
-Even if you leave California when the IPO occurs (when you meet the 2nd trigger), this RSU income will still be subject to CA state income tax.
+Even if you leave California before the IPO occurs (when you meet the 2nd trigger), a portion of the RSU income will still be subject to CA state income tax.

 Legal Considerations for Moving to Another State